 Download the MOZ toolbar and take a look at your search query results.
 Carefully evaluate each link for relevance, credibility, authority, and traffic.
-Eliminate all spam sites (there are a lot of them, trust me) and ones that don’t fit your purpose.
+Eliminate all spam sites (there are many of them, trust me) and ones that don’t fit your purpose.

 Step 3: Network

-When you find a few sites that fit, find a quick in if you see the opportunity for sites that are moderately popular and have reasonable credibility.
+When you find a few sites that fit, find a quick in if you see the opportunity for moderately popular sites and have reasonable credibility.